COMMENTARY:Comedy in the light and dark

-You've got to see actors taking full advantage of the satiric nuance in the lines that you might otherwise read over too quickly.
-You've got to get the full satirical impact of his plots that can be summarized too easily in modern high-concept style: a crass merchant looks ridiculous as he takes on airs of being a gentleman, a religious hypocrite schemes to take advantage of a deluded friend, and so on.
+You've got to see actors taking full advantage of the satiric nuance in the lines, which you might otherwise read over too quickly.
+You've got to get the full satirical impact of his plots that can be summarized too easily in modern high-concept style: "a crass merchant looks ridiculous as he takes on airs of being a gentleman", or "a religious hypocrite schemes to take advantage of a deluded friend", and so on.

 Jean-Baptiste Poquelin was born in Paris but adopted the name of Molière as a young man when he left the French capital to tour the provinces as an actor and director in The Illustrious Theater, a company he had founded with his lover and her brother.
 He also began writing during these years.
-Eventually they returned to Paris where they bombed for another two years but in 1959 they won royal favour with a play Molière wrote and performed in.
+Eventually they returned to Paris where they bombed for another two years but in they won royal favour with one of the early light plays Molière wrote and performed in: The Doctor in Love (1658, but now lost).
 This established him as a popular playwright.

 To accomplish this amid his political and personal hardships, Molière often recycled his jokes and the elements of his plots.
 Similar characters seem to pop up repeatedly in different guises—you'll notice the characters in Tartuffe even have identical names and roles to those in The Miser four years later.
 Nonetheless each play presents the characters with subtle differences and each is a masterly entertainment and satire in its own way.
-Following is just a sampling of Molière's great works:

 The Doctor in Spite of Himself (1666) is a throwback to the farces and may have been a pastiche of some much earlier dramatic pieces by Molière.
 It might have been produced at this time to win back an audience for the more difficult Misanthrope.
 But it stands on its own as straight-ahead comedy, including some hilarious satire on the practice of medicine.